leon-etienne/storagem/video_making/font/aesthetic.md

 ### Visualization Steps

 1. **All Embeddings**: Show all artworks as points
-2. **Identify Shelf Items**: Highlight shelf items one by one (slow, no lines)
+2. **Identify Regal Items**: Highlight Regal items one by one (slow, no lines)
-3. **Centroid & Distances**: Show shelf items with centroid and distance calculations
+3. **Centroid & Distances**: Show Regal items with centroid and distance calculations
 4. **Cycle Through Artworks**: Display each artwork with its calculation details
-5. **Draw Lines from Centroid**: Animate lines from centroid to all shelf items
+5. **Draw Lines from Centroid**: Animate lines from centroid to all Regal items
 6. **Top 10 (5 Representatives + 5 Outliers)**: Show top 5 representatives and top 5 outliers appearing one by one with green lines connecting them simultaneously
 7. **Side-by-Side View**: Show selected representative and outlier on left side with images and info, rank table on right side